 At Green Chimneys we believe that positive reinforcement creates an environment that fosters growth and development.
 Positive reinforcement motivates youth by praising or rewarding desired behaviors when they are demonstrated.
 We see behavioral challenges as opportunities for learning, growth, and change.

-Here at Green Chimneys we implement the use of Positive Behavioral Interventions Support (PBIS) where we focus on shared core values throughout all settings of the agency.
-Our agency’s PBIS acronym is ROCK which stands for Respect, Ownership, Communication, and Keep Safe.
+PBIS identifies and teaches positive behavior expectations, acknowledges children and staff for demonstrating those expectations, and implements fair and consistent consequences.
+Here at Green Chimneys, we implement the use of PBIS to focus on shared core values in all settings across the agency.
+Our PBIS program is called ROCK, which stands for Respect, Ownership, Communication, and Keep Safe.
 These values help our youth to develop and demonstrate pro-social healthy and safe behaviors.

 Safety is one of the most important components of a therapeutic community.